yapoml/yapoml.dev/docs/expectations.md

 ```

 :::tip
-`Text` subject is special for component's condition, you can use shorter variant
+`Text` subject is a special component's condition, you can use shorter variant
 ```csharp
 signInButton.Expect().Is("Sign In");
 ```